mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step11.md

-# Format output with custom-columns
-# Update resources

 - If we want to get outputs with nicely formatted column headers, then JSONPath custom columns is the best way to go.
 -  custom-columns with kubectl method is an easier approach than the range/loops method
 -  Here is how custom columns works with kubectl:
        `kubectl get nodes -o=custom-columns=<COLUMN NAME>:<JSON PATH`